JoshsCorner/app/README.md

-# app
-This is my first app
+this is my first app with a no-code solution lol